If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 7. Gambas al Ajillo Pintxo

-These garlic shrimp skewers are a guaranteed crowd pleaser.
+These garlic shrimp skewers are a total crowd-pleaser.
 The shrimp are wonderfully sweet, and the garlic aroma will make you salivate as soon as you smell it!
-With a bit of lemon and sea salt to finish them off, this dish will have everyone coming back for seconds before you know it.
+With a bit of lemon and sea salt to finish it off, this dish will have everyone coming back for seconds.

 8. Bacon-Wrapped Dates Pintxo

-Everyone needs a simple go-to appetizer recipe in their back pocket for when guests come around.
-Whether it's a dinner party or a pintxos feast, these bacon-wrapped dates are the perfect party pleaser!
+Everyone needs an easy go-to appetizer recipe in their back pocket for when guests come around.
+Whether it's a dinner party or a pintxos feast, these bacon-wrapped dates are the perfect party dish!

-All you need are three ingredients to recreate this classic Basque pintxos bar snack.
-Stuff dates with tangy goat's cheese, wrap in bacon, and bake in the oven for a bite with a perfect balance of salt, umami, sweetness, and acidity!
+You only need three or four ingredients to recreate this classic Basque pintxos bar snack.
+Stuff dates with tangy goat cheese, wrap them in bacon, and bake them in the oven for a bite with a perfect balance of salt, umami, sweetness, and acidity!

 9. Pinchos Morunos